Wall St Week Ahead-As rally in U.S. stocks rolls on, signs of caution grow

 “If you are not in the few stocks that are doing well, you may be doing much worse than the benchmark index,” Lerner said.

-(Reporting by Lewis Krauskopf, additional reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili and Nick Zieminski)
+(Reporting by Lewis Krauskopf, additional reporting by Saqib Iqbal Ahmed; Editing by Ira Iosebashvili, Nick Zieminski and David Gregorio)

 ((lewis.krauskopf@thomsonreuters.com; 646-223-6082; Reuters Messaging: lewis.krauskopf.thomsonreuters.com@reuters.net, Twitter: @LKrauskopf))